thomhurst/AllOf/README.md

 # AllOf

-Create Publish and Subscribe classes without creating Publisher classes just to call Subscriber classes.
+Use `Publish/Subscribe` type classes without creating Publisher classes just to call Subscriber classes.
 Create your implementations, register them under the same interface, and just inject in AllOf<Interface> and use that to send a 'Publish' command.

 ## Support